Everyone tells you that you can cook almost anything in a stainless steel pan. But what does that mean, exactly?

 That’s the thing about cooking.
 You’re heating a cooking surface that comes in direct contact with cooking liquids and acidic foods, sometimes for minutes or hours on end.

 Some sort of reaction is bound to happen, especially if the cooking surface is uncoated.
-Ceramic and non-stick coatings, on the other hand, have a fair share of controversy on their own.

 Alternatives to Stainless Steel